 This capstone course provides an in-depth analysis of the principles of fire control through utilization of personnel, equipment, and extinguishing agents on the fire ground.
 The student makes and documents decisions based on computer-generated scenarios.
-3 hours of lecture per week

 FSC 2230 Chemistry of Hazardous Materials (3)